pangeo-data/governance/governance_DRAFT.md

 To become eligible for being a Steering Council Member an individual must be a Project Contributor who has produced contributions that are substantial in quality and quantity, and sustained over at least six months.
-Potential Council Members are nominated by existing Council Cembers and voted upon by the existing Council after asking if the potential Member is interested and willing to serve in that capacity.
+Potential Council Members are nominated by existing Council Members and voted upon by the existing Council after asking if the potential Member is interested and willing to serve in that capacity.
 The Council will be initially formed from the set of existing most active Project Contributors as of August, 2018.